Categories: Breakfast & Brunch

 We decided to make Pampanga longanisa for a few reasons.

 First, we wanted to use a longanisa flavor that you might be familiar with, given how popular it is in Filipino American restaurants and stores.
 Second, we wanted a recipe that could be easily replicated at home with minimal effort.
-Third, Noelle has family roots in Pampanga (considered the culinary capital of the Philippines), so she she wanted to pay them homage through the recipe.
+Third, Noelle has family roots in Pampanga (considered the culinary capital of the Philippines), so she wanted to pay them homage through the recipe.

 What to eat with longanisa